antiparticle25/genomic_data_solutions/README.md

 While several platforms (e.g., **PubGrade, BiotechGate**) offer a wealth of structured information, they remain inherently **static**.
 On one hand, we often see 'reports' claiming 'x % growth' in specific techniques or market niches, but those numbers are seldom broken down and grounded in data.
 On the other hand, they might provide data snapshots, but lack **dynamic intelligence, real-time summarization, predictive capabilities**, and ultimately, **actionable insights (e.g., strategic planning, investment guidance, competitive intelligence)**, which can immensely benefit from current advanced analytical tools.

-This project is an attempt to address such limitations across three core market segments.
+This project is an attempt to address such limitations across three core market segments: academic research, cancar diagnostics, and pharma/biotech.

 ---